 - Sewer backups

 Although basements are not common in Florida, they do exist.
-The following are not covered for basements (including walkout basements), crawl spaces, or any living space below ground level:
+The following are not covered for basements (including walkout basements), crawls spaces, or any living space below ground level:

 - Window treatments